akostarigka/P4-AdvancedLaneLines/README.md

 ### Lane curvature calculation/data printing

-Τhe curvature of the identified lane lines was calculated using the the function `calc_curvature()` that contains code based on the [lesson notes](https://classroom.udacity.com/nanodegrees/nd013/parts/fbf77062-5703-404e-b60c-95b78b2f3f9e/modules/2b62a1c3-e151-4a0e-b6b6-e424fa46ceab/lessons/40ec78ee-fb7c-4b53-94a8-028c5c60b858/concepts/2f928913-21f6-4611-9055-01744acc344f). Τo measure the radius of curvature of the polynomial curve f(y)=Ay^2 + By + C closest to the vehicle, we used the y curve values corresponding to the bottom of each image into the formula: R_curve = ( (1+(2 A y+B)^2)^3/2 ) / |2Α|.
+Τhe curvature of the identified lane lines was calculated using the the function `calc_curvature()` that contains code based on the [lecture notes](https://classroom.udacity.com/nanodegrees/nd013/parts/fbf77062-5703-404e-b60c-95b78b2f3f9e/modules/2b62a1c3-e151-4a0e-b6b6-e424fa46ceab/lessons/40ec78ee-fb7c-4b53-94a8-028c5c60b858/concepts/2f928913-21f6-4611-9055-01744acc344f). Τo measure the radius of curvature of the polynomial curve f(y)=Ay^2 + By + C closest to the vehicle, we used the y curve values corresponding to the bottom of each image into the formula: R_curve = ( (1+(2 A y+B)^2)^3/2 ) / |2Α|.

 Finally, to transform the derived values from pixels into real world space units we used the conversions: